-In doing so, the course addresses the following Department of Communication Learning Goals, which state that students must demonstrate the ability to:
+This course also addresses the following (revised) Department of Communication Learning Goals, which state that Students must demonstrate the ability to:

-- 1. understand, evaluate, and communicate creatively-within and across technically and culturally diverse systems-in ways that responsibly confirm the value of all system members. - 4. understand and apply ethical principles to the practice of communication in research, interactions, and creative processes in diverse social, cultural, and professional spheres. - 6. forge connections between the skills and knowledge acquired in their communication major with their lives, careers, and education beyond the baccalaureate.
+- 1. understand, evaluate, and communicate creatively-within and across technically and culturally diverse systems-in ways that responsibly confirm the value of all system members. - 2. evaluate and creatively consider communication locally, globally, and historically through perspectives relevant to their specific major. - 3. extend and apply skills and knowledge to create community connections beyond the university that foster professional, civic, and developmental engagement.